 certain trades, require certification.
-You'll need to earn a Canadian license to practice your occupation here.
+You'll need to earn a Canadian license to practice these types of jobs here.
 This can be a lengthy process for some newcomers.
-They usually get employed in a related field while working on their certification.
+They usually get employed in a related field while working on their license.
 Others change careers altogether.

 If your job is regulated and you want to work on your licensing and certification, the first step is to contact your professional regulatory body or association.
-Each regulatory body has a specific process for licensing.
+Each regulatory body has a specific process, as well as requirements, for licensing.
 You can do this even before leaving for Canada.

 Find out if your job is regulated or non-regulated.
 Learn more about your occupation here: Job Bank.
 See the requirements for working in Canada: